WordPress/openverse/documentation/projects/proposals/publish_dataset/20230719-implementation_plan_initial_data_dump.md

 Terraform.
 Instead, we can have the infrastructure itself entirely managed by Airflow.
-The AWS Airflow provider offers an [`EC2CreateInstanceOperator`][ec2createoperator], which accepts the run configuration for the instance.
+The AWS Airflow provider offers an [`EC2CreateInstanceOperator`][ec2createoperator], which accepts the run configuration and parameters for the instance.
 The config for the instance can be stored alongside the Airflow DAG code which executes it, and Airflow can ensure that the instance is terminated (on both success and failure) using the [`EC2TerminateInstanceOperator`][ec2terminateoperator].
 This allows us to include all of the operational code for the data dump effort in a single repository rather than have it spread across both repositories (and have to